 Another version of this “swimline” style shown below, which illustrates that also information (Business Objects) can be accessed from process steps.

-Customer Journey View
+Service / Customer Journey View

 This customer-centric viewpoint is focusing on customer experience.
 This “service design” related approach is concentrating the “outside-in” development of the service that is to be designed.
 This highlights the services (or productized services) as essential aspects that produce added value to customer(s) – and indirectly to the organization itself.
 A customer journey path can be used to visualization of a customer value stream, which spans over several application services and applications.
 In addition, this view combines both “outside-in” and “inside-out” approaches into single one overall view.